Purna-Chandra-kumar/Agro-mart/README.md

 - React Router for navigation
 - Vite for fast development

-## Contributing

-Found a bug?
-Have an idea?
-Contributions are welcome!

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)